QuasarApp/Qt-Secret/README.md

 The Qt-Secret library supports the following algorithms:

 ### RSA
-The current implementation of RSA does not provide reliable long-term protection; therefore, to provide consistent protection, use the generated keys as session keys.
+The current implementation of RSA does not provide reliable long-term protection; therefore, to provide consistent prot//github.com/bricke/Qt-AES), because it fulfills the goals of this library.
-#### Supported sizes
- * RSA64 (key size 128bit)
- * RSA128 (key size 256bit)

-#### Supported futures

-* Encryption and decryption of messages.
-* Signature and verification of the message signature.

-### AES
-Aes implementation was borrowed from [bricke](https://github.com/bricke/Qt-AES), because it fulfills the goals of this library.

 Individual thanks [bricke](https://github.com/bricke) for implementing the AES encryption class.